 If so, you are certainly not alone.
-To the casual observer, fly fishing looks much more difficult than it really is.
-In fact, fly fishing is immensely enjoyable, and far easier to learn than one might think.
+To the casual observer, fly fishing looks much more complicated than it is.
+Fly fishing is gratifying and far easier to learn than one might think.

 The bottom line?
-Anyone can learn to fly fish, with the help of a little guidance.
-This exact notion is the reason that I decided to write the following guide.
+Anyone can learn to fly fish with the help of a bit of guidance.
+This exact notion is why I decided to write the following guide.

-If you are ready to dive headlong into the tranquil, yet extremely exciting world of fly fishing, then read on to learn everything that you need to know, prior to wetting your first fly.
+If you are ready to dive headlong into the tranquil yet exciting world of fly fishing, then read on to learn everything that you need to know before wetting your first fly.

-Fly fishing is a method of angling that is used to draw strikes from fish that instinctively feed on varying types of insects, as well as other prey of minute proportions.
+Fly fishing is a method of angling used to draw strikes from fish that instinctively feed on varying types of insects and other prey of minute proportions.
 Fly fishing provides anglers with the most practical approach toward replicating prey of this nature, as traditional fishing gear is generally ill-suited to presenting ultra-lightweight lures.

 The history of fly fishing dates back centuries, having evolved from primitive angling tactics of several individual cultures.
-The practice of fly fishing is generally thought to have first originated in England around the 4th century.
+However, the practice of fly fishing is generally thought to have first originated in England around the 4th century.

-Additional reports suggest that similar practices were employed in Rome, around the same time period.
-An early Japanese fly fishing technique, known as Tenkara, was also well documented, and said to have come into existence 400-500 years ago.
-Fly fishing, as we know it today, stems from an overlap of multiple regional fly fishing tactics, which eventually gave way to modern practices.
+Additional reports suggest that similar practices were employed in Rome around the same period.
+An early Japanese fly fishing technique, known as Tenkara, was also well documented and said to have existed 400-500 years ago.
+As we know it today, fly fishing stems from an overlap of multiple regional fly fishing tactics, which eventually gave way to modern practices.

 Fly Fishing Today

-Today, fly fishing is characterized as the use of specialty tackle to cast miniaturized lures, in a bid to catch fish that feed heavily just below the water’s surface.
-In this method of angling, a weighted line is used, in order to facilitate casting, as traditional flies are too lightweight in nature to be cast with standard fishing equipment.
+Today, fly fishing is characterized as the use of specialty tackle to cast miniaturized lures in a bid to catch fish that feed heavily just below the water’s surface.
+In this angling method, a weighted line is used to facilitate casting, as traditional flies are too lightweight to be cast with standard fishing equipment.

-While it is not impossible to catch fish, such as trout with the use of standard tackle, one is quite limited in their ability to present small, insect-like lures.
-On the other hand, the use of fly fishing gear allows an angler to accurately replicate the exact scenario which is needed to draw strikes when the use of standard equipment proves to be ineffective.
+While it is not impossible to catch fish, such as trout, with the use of standard tackle, one is quite limited in their ability to present small, insect-like lures.
+On the other hand, the use of fly fishing gear allows an angler to accurately replicate the exact scenario needed to draw strikes when the use of standard equipment proves to be ineffective.

 Does Fly Fishing Catch More Fish?